Valeant injects cash into bid for Botox maker Allergan

-Canadian drugmaker Valeant Pharmaceuticals International Inc VRX.TO VRX.N raised the cash component of its unsolicited offer for Botox-maker Allergan Inc AGN.N, but the increased bid fell short of expectations and the stock of both companies fell.
+Canada's Valeant Pharmaceuticals International Inc (VRX.TO) (VRX.N) raised the cash component of its unsolicited offer for Botox maker Allergan Inc (AGN.N) on Wednesday, but the increased bid fell short of expectations and both stocks dropped.

-Valeant's sweetened offer on Wednesday, valuing the U.S. firm at $49.44 billion (29.57 billion pounds), also included a contingent value right that could be worth an additional $7.6 billion.
+Valeant's sweetened offer values Allergan at about $49.9 billion, based on 303.5 million shares outstanding.
+It also includes the possibility of additional payments worth up to $7.6 billion related to the future sales of an experimental eye drug.

 "I was actually surprised (Valeant) didn't go higher," said David Amsellem, analyst at Piper Jaffray.
 "Clearly they are going to continue to be aggressive, making a full-court press to get this done."

-Valeant on Wednesday offered to pay $58.30 per Allergan share in cash, about $10 higher than its previous offer of $48.30.
-The stock component remains 0.83 of a Valeant share for each Allergan share.
+Valeant raised its cash component to $58.30 per Allergan share, compared with its previous offer of $48.30.
+The stock component remains at 0.83 of a Valeant share for each Allergan share.

-The new offer values Allergan at $166.16 per share as of Tuesday's closing price, and is about 8.6 percent higher than the previous bid of $153 as on April 22 when Valeant first made its offer.
+The new offer valued Allergan at $164.22 per share as of midday Wednesday, about 7 percent higher than the previous bid of $153 as of April 22, when Valeant first made its offer.

-That offer, by Valeant and activist investor Bill Ackman, was worth $47 billion and was spurned by Allergan, which said the Canadian company had overstated possible savings.
-Allergan is best known for its lucrative Botox product, a medicine injected into muscles to smooth wrinkles and treat various ailments.
+Valeant made the initial offer, worth $47 billion, together with activist investor Bill Ackman.
+Allergan spurned their advance, saying the Canadian company had overstated possible savings.
+Allergan is best known for its lucrative Botox medicine, which is injected into muscles to smooth wrinkles and used to treat various other ailments.

 Valeant's offer on Wednesday was lower than the $180-$200 per share that investors were looking for, according to an investor survey last week.

-But the new offer also includes a contingent value right - a right to receive additional benefit - worth up to $25 per share related to the sales of Darpin, Allergan's experimental eye drug that is seen as a potential competitor to Regeneron Pharmaceuticals Inc's REGN.O successful medicine Eylea.
+It includes a so-called contingent value right, or a right to receive additional benefit, worth up to $25 per share.
+The possible payments would reflect sales of Darpin, Allergan's experimental eye drug, a potential competitor to Regeneron Pharmaceuticals Inc's (REGN.O) successful Eylea, used to treat the leading cause of blindness in the elderly.

-"Allergan shareholders want this deal to occur, but they want a higher price and the optionality on Darpin," Valeant Chief Executive Michael Pearson said in a meeting in New York with several hundred shareholders of the two companies.
+"Allergan shareholders want this deal to occur, but they want a higher price and the optionality on Darpin," Valeant Chief Executive Michael Pearson said in a meeting in New York with several hundred shareholders.
 "We think the offer we made this morning addresses both of those concerns."

 Even as news of the revised offer settled in, Pearson fielded questions about the company's next moves.

-Valeant expects Securities Exchange Commission approval shortly to hold a non-binding vote of Allergan shareholders by early July, Pearson said, a move aimed at pressuring Allergan to negotiate.
-He also said the company is willing to take its offer directly to Allergan shareholders and force a special meeting.
+Valeant expects to win approval shortly from the Securities and Exchange Commission to hold a non-binding vote of Allergan shareholders by early July, Pearson said, a move aimed at pressuring Allergan to negotiate.
+He also said the company was willing to take its offer directly to Allergan shareholders and force a special meeting.
+That would require Allergan's board to waive the poison pill it passed to stop Ackman from raising his stake.

 "We are open to any and all approaches to try to get this deal consummated," he said.
 "It would be a real shame if we can’t engage the board and management to get this done sooner rather than later."